-Avian Influenza in Sturgeon County
+Avian Influenza

-March 2023 Update:
+March 2023 Update

-Risk levels for Highly Pathogenic Avian Influenza have increased and new cases are expected as migratory birds make their way back home to Alberta or fly through.
+Risk levels for Highly Pathogenic Avian Influenza (HPAI) have increased and new cases are expected as migratory birds make their way back home to Alberta or fly through.

 Information on Avian Influenza for Small Flock Poultry Keepers – March 20, 2023.

+HPAI is not a food safety concern.
+There is no evidence to suggest that eating cooked poultry or eggs could transmit HPAI to humans.
 HPAI is a reportable disease and those who suspect or confirm a case in their flock must immediately report it to the Canadian Food Inspection Agency (CFIA).

 Small Flock poultry keepers are encouraged to ensure their Premise Identification Information is up to date with CFIA so that they receive timely updates and information directly.
+Producers can log in here to access their information: Premises Identification

 Background

 Avian influenza has been detected in flocks of birds in Alberta including here Sturgeon County.
 Below you’ll find resources on detecting, reporting, and controlling Avian Influenza.
+Avian influenza, also known as “avian flu” or “bird flu” is a contagious viral disease affecting respiratory, digestive, and nervous systems of bird populations.
+More information about avian flu can be found on the Government of Alberta –Influenza web page.

-Symptoms in Birds:
+Symptoms in Birds

 These clinical signs can vary in appearance and differ in degree of severity between birds.
 It is better to be cautious and report any birds in your flock that may show signs of the Avian Influenza, early detection can help minimize the spread of the virus.
 Some common symptoms include: